 Since 1982, the Angel Fire Chamber of Commerce's mission of strengthening, promoting and serving its member businesses has positively benefited the entire region and local quality of life.
 The Angel Fire Chamber represents over 200 members who employ approximately 1,000 workers who account for millions of dollars in economic impact in Angel Fire and the surrounding areas of Northern New Mexico.
 This is accomplished without tax dollars, as the Angel Fire Chamber is supported strictly by membership revenues.
 Serving as a unified voice, the Chamber advocates for pro-business issues affecting member businesses on the local, state, and national levels.

-Every week we are proud to feature one of our member businesses in the Angel Fire Chamber of Commerce's exclusive "I Know Jo Campaign".
-This campaign started as a way for our Executive Director, Jo Mixon, to get to know the members.
-It has, over the past year, become one of the favorite weekly events in Angel Fire.
+We are proud to feature a news or one of our member businesses in the Angel Fire Chamber of Commerce's exclusive "I Know Jo" Campaign.
+This campaign started as a way for our Executive Director, Jo Mixon, to get to know the membership.
+It has, over the past three years, become one of the favorite news/advertising events in Angel Fire.
 The catch phrase being, "I Know Jo, do you?"
-Each week she visits a different Chamber member to learn about their business.
-She then shares what she has learned in a story she writes for our Weekly Chamber e-Blast.
-This e-Blast is emailed out to thousands of people on our mailing list.
+She visits a different Chamber member to learn about their business.
+She then shares information in a story she writes for our Weekly Chamber Monday Memo e-Blast.
+This e-Blast is sent out to thousands of people on our mailing list.
 She also posts the story on our Face Book page, it is picked up weekly by AngeFireNewMexico.com and we feature it here on the homepage of our website.i

 "I Know Jo, do you?"